Leviticus Chapter 6 Summary

 Discussion Questions for Leviticus, Chapter 6

-2. Leviticus 6:5 says the person that has deceived his neighbor for property shall restore the property plus a one fifth of the value back to his neighbor.
+- Leviticus 6:5 says the person who has deceived his neighbor for property shall restore the property plus one-fifth of the value back to his neighbor.
 Why should someone restore more than the value of an object back to a person they have deceived?
-What is the similarity in this commandment and our current judicial system?
-If people were required to return the property stolen plus an additional percentage, would this affect crime rates today?
+What is the similarity between this commandment and our current judicial system?
+If people were required to return the stolen property plus an additional percentage, would this affect crime rates today?
 Why or why not?

-3. Zacchaeus from the New Testament who would have been familiar with Leviticus 6:5, says in Luke 19:8 after Jesus had came to his house, “Behold, Lord, the half of my goods I give to the poor.
+- Zacchaeus, from the New Testament and who would have been familiar with Leviticus 6:5, says in Luke 19:8 after Jesus had come to his house, “Behold, Lord, the half of my goods I give to the poor.
 And if I have defrauded anyone of anything, I restore it fourfold.”
 Why would Zacchaeus give back 400% to someone he defrauded when the law only requires 120%?

-5. This set of laws in Leviticus 6:1-7 only applied between the children of Israel not people outside the nation of Israel.
+- This set of laws in Leviticus 6:1-7 only applied to the children of Israel, not to people outside the nation of Israel.
 How should we apply this in today's society?
 Who would be bound by this law if we used parameters similar to those used by ancient Israel?
-Should we able to apply laws to certain groups of people in the United States?
+Should we be able to apply laws to certain groups of people in the United States?
 Why or why not?

-6. Leviticus 6: 8-13 commands that Aaron and his sons (high priests) are to never let the fire for the burnt offering in the temple to never go out.
+- Leviticus 6:8-13 commands that Aaron and his sons (high priests) are to never let the fire for the burnt offering in the temple go out.
 What is the purpose of continually keeping the fire going?
 Do you believe there were set hours for the temple to be open?
-Multiple times in Leviticus 5 and 6 it says when a person is reminded or knows a sin to come to the temple to make a sacrifice.
+Multiple times in Leviticus 5 and 6, it says that when a person is reminded or knows of a sin, they should come to the temple to make a sacrifice.
 How should this affect our approach to God concerning our sins?

-10. Leviticus 6:26 reads that the priest making the sin offering shall eat it in the tent of meeting.
-What does this symbolize about the relationship between people, priest, and God?
-Is the relationship between people, pastor, and God similar in today's culture?
+- Leviticus 6:26 reads that the priest making the sin offering shall eat it in the tent of meeting.
+What does this symbolize about the relationship between people, priests, and God?
+Is the relationship between people, pastors, and God similar in today's culture?
 If not, how has it changed?

 Key Words/Phrase